 Have you ever tried steam canning?

-Though the method was approved in 2015 by the National Center for Home Food Preservation as a viable equivalent to boiling water bath canning, steam canning has still not made it into mainstream practice by home canners.
-If you’re an early adopter or current user of steam canning, however, then you know how much better it is over traditional water baths!
+Though the method was approved in 2015 by the National Center for Home Food Preservation as a viable equivalent to boiling water bath canning, steam canning still hasn’t made it into mainstream practice by home canners.

 Steam canning is a method in which canning jars are processed in an enclosed pot using the heat of the steam.